cis3296f22/ottomh/README.md

 5. Go to [localhost:8080](http://localhost:8080/)

 By default, the server listens on port 8080.
 If you would like to use another port, set the $PORT environment variable.

+## Contributing

+All contributions are appreciated and help support the project!

+If you would like to contribute to this project, please fork this repo, then make a pull request explaining your changes and contribution.
+Before making a pull request, please make sure that all tests pass

+OTTOMH is built using ReactJs and Go, so you will need the `npm` and `go` commands in order to build and run the project as well as installing the necessary dependencies.
+Please see the build instructions under the '[Building](#building)' section of this README.

+### Issues and feature requests

+To report any issues and/or bugs, please open an issue and include the following information so we can better understand and solve the problem:
+* State what the issue is
+* What you did to encounter this issue so that we can replicate it
+* What your browser you were using and what version is it
+* Additionally, if you're running the game on a local machine, what operating system and version were you using

+If you would like to make a feature request, please include in the title "Feature request:".
+For example, "Feature request: add light mode"

 ### Running Tests